reproing a repro of an old istio vulnerability

 I recently got nerd-sniped by a blog post that explored an old istio vulnerability.
-The vulnerability meant that istio users who had access to Kubernetes secrets restricted by RBAC policies could circumvent those policies in order to access kubernetes secrets in any other namespace that istio had access to (which is all of them by default).
+The vulnerability meant that istio users whose access to Kubernetes secrets was restricted by RBAC policies could circumvent those policies in order to access kubernetes secrets in any namespace that istio had access to (which is all of them by default).

 I remember when this bugfix shipped and I didn't think much of it at the time.
 I got confused trying to follow the steps and then realized there were some key bits of information missing.
 To be fair to the author, as someone who teaches people to use istio for a living I appreciate how hard it is to explain this stuff.
 This is not intended as a critique of the author but an addition to the conversation.

 The repro environment involves deploying istio with two custom ingress gateways into separate namespaces called